Back to Living Real Change

 • Keep raw meat separate from ready-to-eat foods.

-• Make sure that infected persons, especially children, wash their hands carefully and frequently with soap to reduce the risk of spreading the infection.
+• To reduce the risk of spreading the infection, infected persons, especially children, should wash their hands carefully and frequently with soap.

-• Drink municipal water that has been treated with adequate levels of chlorine, or other effective disinfectants.
+• Drink municipal water treated with adequate levels of chlorine or other effective disinfectants.

 • Avoid swallowing lake or pool water while swimming.